whatswrongwithyourmitochondria/rectal-cancer-synthetic-dataset/README.md

 ## Limitations

-- The reports are generated from rules and language models rather than patient imaging.
+- The reports are generated from the anatomically plausible rules in Python and 5 anonymized real rectal cancer mri reports were used for few-shot prompting.
 - The radiologist review covers the generation rules and a 20-report sample, not the complete dataset.
-- Synthetic distributions do not represent disease prevalence.
+- (!)
+Synthetic distributions do not represent disease prevalence.
 - Model-generated narratives can omit, alter, or invent findings.
+But from the studies and experiments we know, that "inverse inference" is a relatively easy and starightforward task for large language models.
 - Automated assessment is not a substitute for expert radiologist review.
 - Prompt, model, and dependency changes can affect reproducibility.